Advent of Code 2023: Day 1

 For the new test input:

-Wait, that’s not right.
-Look at how we handle eightwo in the second input, and twone in the fourth.
+in the fourth.
 In both these cases, two digits share a letter, so only one can be converted.
-The find-and-replace is giving lower digits precedence over higher ones, so we favor the two in one case and the one in the other.
-But is that correct?
-No, the puzzle input is looking for the first and last digit in each line, regardless of its value.
+The find-and-replace is giving lower digits precedence over higher ones, so we favor the two

 Back to the drawing board